Your guide to Montreal

 July is the hottest month in Montreal, with temperatures peaking at 28ºC (82ºF).

 The Canadian dollar (CAD) is the official currency.
-From buying souvenirs to tipping, having some cash readily available during your trip to Montreal is wise.
+From buying souvenirs to tipping, having some cash readily available while in Montreal is wise.

 French and English are mostly what you'll hear when chatting with locals.
 From common greetings to distinct local expressions, you're sure to pick up some new phrases during your city break in Montreal.

-With around 13 cm of rainfall, June is the wettest month.
-If you're going on your Montreal holiday then, you might want to include some indoor fun in your plans.
+With around 130 millimetres of rainfall, June is the wettest month.
+If you're visiting Montreal then, you might want to include some indoor fun in your plans.
 Eat at one of the city's top restaurants, relax in a local cafe, or treat yourself to some retail therapy.

 When you go, how you choose to travel, and where you stay will help influence the price you pay for your city break in Montreal.
 If you're aiming to keep costs low, keep an eye out for deals or last-minute offers on Montreal flights and hotels.
 Staying midweek and flying with budget airlines are additional ways to save.